 A definitive diagnosis of biliary atresia is made with a liver biopsy and intraoperative cholangiography.
 The classic histologic findings are enlarged portal tracks with fibrosis and bile duct proliferation.
 Bile plugs may also be noted in the bile ducts.
 Intraoperative cholangiography reveals the lack of a patent extrahepatic bile duct.

 Infants with presumed biliary atresia require surgical exploration with an intraoperative cholangiogram.
 If biliary atresia is confirmed, a portoenterostomy (Kasai procedure) should be done.
-Ideally, this procedure should be done in the first 1 to 2 months of life.
-After this period, the short-term prognosis significantly worsens.
+Ideally, this procedure should be done in the first month of life.
+After this period, the prognosis significantly worsens.
 Postoperatively, many patients have significant chronic problems, including persistent cholestasis, recurrent ascending cholangitis, and failure to thrive.
-Prophylactic antibiotics (eg, trimethoprim/sulfamethoxazole) are frequently prescribed for a year postoperatively in an attempt to prevent ascending cholangitis.
+If cholestasis persists for ≥ 3 months postoperatively, referral to a transplant center should be considered.
+Prophylactic antibiotics (eg, trimethoprim/sulfamethoxazole or neomycin) are frequently prescribed for a year postoperatively in an attempt to prevent ascending cholangitis.
 Drugs that increase bile production (choleretic agents), such as ursodiol about 10 mg/kg orally 3 times a day, are frequently used postoperatively.
-Nutritional therapy including supplemental fat-soluble vitamins is very important to ensure adequate intake to support growth.
-Even with optimal therapy, most infants develop cirrhosis and require liver transplantation.
+Nutritional therapy including supplemental fat-soluble vitamins is very important to ensure adequate intake to support growth ( 1 Treatment reference Biliary atresia is obstruction of the biliary tree due to progressive sclerosis of the extrahepatic bile duct.
+Diagnosis is by blood tests, ultrasonography, liver biopsy, and hepatobiliary scan... read more ).
+Even with optimal therapy, about 50% of infants will develop cirrhosis and require liver transplantation.

-Infants who cannot undergo portoenterostomy frequently require liver transplantation by 1 to 2 years of age.
+Infants who cannot undergo portoenterostomy frequently require liver transplantation by 1 year of age.